-"I was suffering and had a lot of injuries," she says.
-"I was taken to a few different hospitals.
+“I was suffering and had a lot of injuries,” she says. ”I was taken to a few different hospitals.
 The hospital where I was didn’t have a good rehabilitation program.
-I needed to learn how to live with a disability."
-An organization called Medishare helped Fabian get in touch with St. Boniface Hospital.
+I needed to learn how to live with a disability.”
+An organization called Medishare helped Fabian get in touch with SBH.
 A helicopter soon took Fabian from Port-au-Prince to Fond des Blancs, which has since become her home.

 Fabian found it difficult to accept that she was paralyzed at first.
 When she was airlifted to Fond des Blancs, she had no idea where she was.
 She was disoriented, scared, and confused.
-And despite the warm welcome she received from St. Boniface staff, she was despondent.
-"I didn't want to stay," she said, "I didn't believe that this was real.
+And despite the warm welcome she received from our staff, she was despondent.
+“I didn’t want to stay,” she said, “I didn’t believe that this was real.
 It was very difficult for me to do the rehab program because I knew that I wouldn’t walk again.
-It was very difficult."
+It was very difficult.”
 But she smiles as she remembers a time when Conor, President and CEO of Health Equity International, gave her a talk to raise her spirits.
-She remembers him saying, "You need rehabilitation, Fabian.
+She remembers him saying, “You need rehabilitation, Fabian.
 You have to stay, you have to learn how to use your wheelchair.”
 She listened and stayed.

 “I was, and continue to be, so supported by the people there,” Fabian says of the Spinal Cord Injury Center staff. ”The people who helped us with therapy really understood us.
 They had such patience.
 Rehabilitation isn’t easy, but I am very happy with the support I’ve received at SCI.
 SCI has helped me find work so I can live and help myself.”
 Fabian loves her work—she’s a manager at Build Health International, responsible for the equipment inventory.